RosterElf Logo

 Key actions:

-• Specify decision-making authority
+• Specify decision-making authority in writing

 • Set financial approval limits if applicable

-• Define escalation triggers
+• Define escalation triggers for complex situations

-• Clarify which decisions require your input
+• Clarify which decisions still require your input

 Step 4